 A wide variety of technology services and computing resources will support your work at Grand Valley State University.
 If you need help technological support, check out the IT HelpDesk.

 As soon as possible after being admitted, make a plan to meet with your academic advisor.
 If you cannot remember which advisor was assigned to you, you can locate their name by logging into your My Banner account.
 Work with your advisor to create a program plan -- they can help tell you which classes you need to take first, which classes go well (or not) together, and how to pace your courses and program requirements to finish in a time that works for you.

 Each library’s collection is tailored to its location and the programs it serves.
 Get to know your Subject Librarian who can help you find materials other than your textbooks!

 Purchasing a Parking Permit

 GVSU students wishing to use GVSU parking lots must register their vehicle and purchase a parking permit.
 Learn more about parking rules, lot locations, and purchasing a parking permit.

 GVSU students also ride free on any Rapid bus route with the use of a valid student ID.
 Learn more about alternate transportation options.

-Getting to Know GVSU
+Getting to Your GVSU Campus